welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 ### Drawbacks

-The drawbacks of this approach really begin to manifest themselves during failure high load scenarios.
-When things go wrong in a synchronous reporting framework, that's when it starts to hurt.
+The drawbacks of this approach really begin to manifest themselves when we begin experiencing failures, especially during periods of high load.
+When things start to go sideways in a synchronous reporting framework, that's when it starts to hurt.

-Before I go into a few, it's worth noting that while some of these can be engineered around with a synchronous framework, it's much easier to do so (or comes for free) with an asynchronous framework.
+It's worth noting that although we can certainly engineer around these issues with a synchronous framework, it's much easier to do so with an asynchronous framework.
+Some of these aren't even a problem in an asynchronous framework.

 #### Retries due to failure

 Things can and will go wrong.
 When generating gigantic, resource-intensive reports, things will fail right at the very end.
-And, if we've got a basic synchronous framework in place, then the only thing the client can do is to retry the request again.
-That means doing all of that resource-intensive work all over again (with no guarantees that it will pass the second, or third time around).
+And, if we have a synchronous framework in place, then the only thing the client can do is to retry the request again.
+What that entails on our end is doing all of that resource-intensive work all over again (with no guarantees that it will pass the second, or third time around).

 #### Tied-up server threads

 When reports are synchronous, we will end up with connections from clients that are simply waiting for reports to be generated.
-This will eat up server threads that are blocked, doing nothing, waiting for a report to be generated.
-Instead, they _could_ instead be servicing other requests, but they're not.
+This will eat up server threads that are blocked doing nothing.
+They _could_ be serving other requests, but instead they are twiddling their thumbs waiting for some report to be generated.

 Ideally, connections to the web server are utilized as much as possible.
 A quick request-response turn-around time is desireable, as it mitigates the potential